-- 4.1 There are four Overview and Scrutiny Committees who support the work of the Cabinet and the Council as a whole.
+4.1 There are four Overview and Scrutiny Committees which support the work of the Cabinet and the Council as a whole.
 Their overview and scrutiny of both planned and taken decisions leads to reports and recommendations which advise the Cabinet and the Council as a whole on its policies, budget and service delivery.
-Overview and Scrutiny Committees monitor the decisions of the Cabinet and may be consulted on forthcoming decisions and the development of policy. - 4.2 Members of the Council who are not on the Cabinet can 'call-in' a decision which has been made by the Cabinet but not yet implemented.
-If a matter is 'called-in' it will be considered by the Corporate Review Committee and Members of the relevant Overview and Scrutiny Committee may be invited to the meeting when the 'call-in' is considered.
+Overview and Scrutiny Committees monitor the decisions of the Cabinet and may be consulted on forthcoming decisions and the development of policy.

+4.2 Elected members of the Council who are not on the Cabinet can 'callin' a decision which has been made by the Cabinet but not yet implemented.
+If a matter is 'called-in' it will be considered by the Corporate Overview and Scrutiny Committee and members of the relevant Overview and Scrutiny Committee may be invited to the meeting when the 'call-in' is considered.
 They may recommend that the Cabinet reconsider the decision or in some circumstances refer it to the Council.